calm/eslint-plugin-react-intl/README.md

 * Non-alphanumeric values are ignored (such as `-`)
 * Can enable enforcing label, aria-label attributes being translated (`<track label="subtitles" />`)
 * Can enable enforcing alt attributes being translated (`<img alt="description" />`)
+* Can enable enforcing inputProps being translated (`<Checkbox value="checkedA" inputProps={{ 'aria-label': 'Checkbox A' }} />`)
+  * This is specific to some React libraries, such as MaterialUI
+  * Example can be seen here: https://material-ui.com/components/checkboxes/#accessibility

 #### Missing Values validation
 * In defaultMessage attributes within <FormattedMessage/> components, `{variable}` declarations must be declared in the `values` attribute